Dungeons

 Before generating a dungeon, gather the rumors.
 These are lore nodes — things the party has heard, read, or been told.
 They don’t have to be accurate.
 They just have to be what players are working with.

-The Ex Umbra campfire approach: gather around a metaphorical campfire and compile what the party knows.
+The Ex Umbra campfire approach: compile what the party knows.
 Unreliable narrators.
 Contradictory accounts.
 Fragments.
 Then generate the site from that material — confirming some rumors, contradicting others, ignoring the rest.

 This is what makes dungeon discovery satisfying.
 Players aren’t finding a random dungeon.
 They’re finding out which things they believed were true.